Available Academic Tools

 Presentation or Lecture Capture

 Panopto, a supported tool within Canvas, allows instructors and students to record presentations.
 Recordings can be done in the classroom or on personal computers.
-All Zoom Meetings recorded to the cloud are also backed up to Panopto and copies are available in your Panopto Meetings folder.
+All Zoom Meetings recorded to the cloud are also backed up to Panopto, and copies are available in your Panopto Meetings folder.

 Documentation/Training: Get Panopto training through Instructional Technology consultations.
 Find information on using Panopto in the What is Panopto? guide.